Faheem-Systems/using-github/README.md

 ## Usage

-Set variables in `terraform.tfvars` or pass them as CLI arguments.
+Sensitive variables such as GHCR credentials are passed via GitHub Actions Secrets using CLI `-var` flags during deployment.
+No terraform.tfvars file is needed.

 ---